 Nutritional care of critically ill patients, including techniques of nutrition support.
 Three lecture hours a week for one semester.
-Prerequisite: Nutrition 326 with a grade of at least a C-; and credit with a grade of at least C- or registration for the following: Biology 365S, Biochemistry 369, and Nutrition 218 and 118L.
+Prerequisite: Nutrition 317L and 326 with a grade of at least C- and credit or registration for Nutrition 330L, Biochemistry 369, and Integrative Biology 365S (or credit for Biology 365S).